passing2961/DialogCC/README.md

 # DialogCC

-The code and dataset will be released later.
+The code will be released later.